 Next, we took advantage of pseudogenes' ability to evolve with little or no selective constraints \cite{10833048}, and compared mutational processes across the mouse strains.
 To this end, we built a phylogenetic tree based on approximately 3,000 pseudogenes that are conserved across all strains (Figure 3C).
 This pseudogene-based tree follows closely the tree constructed from protein coding genes and correctly identifies and clusters the mice into three classes: outgroup, wild, and laboratory strains.

-Furthermore, we grouped the conserved pseudogenes into subgroups based on their parent gene families (e.g. olfactory receptors, CDK, Ribosomal proteins, etc.) and constructed pseudogene phylogenetic trees for each of these subgroups (Figure 3C).
+Furthermore, we grouped the conserved pseudogenes into subgroups based on their parent gene families (e.g. olfactory receptors, Ribosomal proteins, etc.) and constructed pseudogene phylogenetic trees for each of these subgroups (Figure 3C).
 By comparing the resulting trees to the protein-coding tree, we found that they display different patterns, reflecting different evolutionary histories.
 For example, the olfactory receptor tree, shows discrepancies in both the divergence order as well as in the degree of conservation of the ancestral sequence (as reflected by the branch length), with notable differences observed for NZO, and NOD laboratory strains.
 These two strains are known for exhibiting two distinct diabetic phenotypes.
 Despite this difference, the result suggests that in both cases changes in diet can affect chemoreceptors (key players in both phenotypes) and consequently their evolution \cite{25943692}.

 3. Genome Evolution & Plasticity